-Key Objective of Development Development Principles to support the protection and enhancement of the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Facilitate people to lead healthier lives Enable people to increase their activity levels by providing sport, recreation, play and community growing spaces which are accessible and integrated into the walking and cycling network Consider green infrastructure elements such as green corridors, footpaths and cycleways, allotments and recreational areas as an integral part of the design process.
+Delivery Objective of Green Infrastructure Development Principles to Protect, Connect and Enhance the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Facilitate people to lead healthier lives Enable people to increase their activity levels by providing sport, recreation, play and community growing spaces which are accessible and integrated into the walking and cycling network Consider green infrastructure elements such as green corridors, footpaths and cycleways, allotments and recreational areas as an integral part of the design process.
 Consider how the scheme will integrate with existing green network assets including the Core Path Network, greenways and the Green Circular.
 Explore opportunities to connect to the wider green network.
 Provide a range of high quality places appropriate to identified local need in Local Community Plans.
 Design should be safe and welcoming and should encourage sense of community ownership.
 Coldside LCPP - Increase the quality of play parks in the LCPP area.
 Maryfield LCPP - Consider alternatives/safe routes including walking or cycling.
 East End LCPP- Partnership approach to promote walking for health and leisure as a 'green' alternative.
 The local environment will be safer, cleaner and well signposted for pedestrians.
 North East LCPP - Better quality, safe accessible play and open space Develop appropriate and affordable outdoor and indoor facilities where residents can exercise for free.
 Mill O'Mains residents involved in design of Village Green and public open spaces.
 The Council is exploring opportunities to strengthen cross boundary links with neighbouring local planning authorities as identified in the Proposed TAYplan.
 A number of health walks have have been developed in the City in partnership with the Dundee Healthy Living Initiative.

-Key Objective of Development Development Principles to support the protection and enhancement of the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Facilitate people to lead healthier lives Enable people to increase their activity levels by providing sport, recreation, play and community growing spaces which are accessible and integrated into the walking and cycling network Whitfield Avenue - Identify an appropriate use of open space and its links to Longhaugh Hill nature area with local residents.
+Delivery Objective of Green Infrastructure Development Principles to Protect, Connect and Enhance the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Facilitate people to lead healthier lives Enable people to increase their activity levels by providing sport, recreation, play and community growing spaces which are accessible and integrated into the walking and cycling network Whitfield Avenue - Identify an appropriate use of open space and its links to Longhaugh Hill nature area with local residents.
 Create safe pedestrian and cycle routes throughout Whitfield and in particular to the Life Services building, parks, the Dighty and Middelton Wood.
 Strathmartine LCPP - Upgrade green space in core area of Kirkton in line with community needs.
 Explore feasibility of assessing impact of access routes through Strathmartine as housing developments in Clatto and Craigowl progress.
 Improve the Community Woodland area at Birkdale/St Fillans.

-Key Objective of Development Development Principles to support the protection and enhancement of the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Facilitate people to lead healthier lives Enable people to increase their activity levels by providing sport, recreation, play and community growing spaces which are accessible and integrated into the walking and cycling network Strathmartine LCPP - Improve access to woodland areas adjacent to Ardler for local residents including signage and improved pathways.
+Delivery Objective of Green Infrastructure Development Principles to Protect, Connect and Enhance the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Facilitate people to lead healthier lives Enable people to increase their activity levels by providing sport, recreation, play and community growing spaces which are accessible and integrated into the walking and cycling network Strathmartine LCPP - Improve access to woodland areas adjacent to Ardler for local residents including signage and improved pathways.
 Ensure links to other significant woodlands Develop pocket play areas within local neighbourhoods.
 Lochee LCPP - Whorterbank Environmental improvement project including MUGA, play park improvements and landscaping.
 Involve the Regeneration Forum and young people in the planning, design and implementation of play area improvements.
 More public space made available for play and recreation.